-Yes, there are at least four ways in which you can assist.
+Yes, there are at least three ways in which you can assist.

-- Loans and Hardship Distributions: The IRS has, in the past, announced liberalized procedures for loans and hardship distributions to victims of hurricanes.
-These procedures allow faster and more liberalized access to hardship distributions for individuals working or residing in counties effected by the disaster (as identified by FEMA).
-A detailed description of the relief granted by the IRS in the past is available here. - Amended 401(k) Plans: Pursuant to 2019 IRS regulations, employers can amend their 401(k) plans to provide hardship distributions for expenses and losses (including loss of income) incurred by employees on account of a disaster declared by FEMA under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
+- 401(k) Plans Hardship Distributions: Pursuant to 2019 IRS regulations, employers can amend their 401(k) plans to provide hardship distributions for expenses and losses (including loss of income) incurred by employees on account of a disaster declared by FEMA under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
 In order to qualify for this benefit, an employee's principal residence or principal place of employment at the time of the disaster needs to have been located in an area designated by FEMA for individual assistance with respect to the disaster.
 This allows employees to take hardship distributions for federally declared disasters without waiting for the IRS to announce applicable relief. - Leave-Sharing Programs: Employers can also set up a leave-sharing program to allow employees to donate their accrued, unused paid time off or leave to a pool that can be used by affected employees.
-Donation of leave programs must be carefully structured in compliance with existing guidance to ensure that the employee donating their leave is not taxed on the leave that they thought they had given to others.

-• Charitable Foundations: Employers wanting to create a long-term assistance program for employees impacted by natural disasters and other hardships may also consider establishing a 501(c)(3) foundation, as described below.
+Donation of leave programs must be carefully structured in compliance with existing guidance to ensure that the employee donating their leave is not taxed on the leave that they thought they had given to others. - Charitable Foundations: Employers wanting to create a long-term assistance program for employees impacted by natural disasters and other hardships may also consider establishing a 501(c)(3) foundation, as described below.